Skip to main content

 Marketing online and via social media platforms

-We use Facebook tools and a Facebook pixel – a code from Facebook that we have inserted on our website and our Facebook Page.
+We use several Facebook tools (including Facebook lookalike and Custom Audience) and a Facebook pixel – a code from Facebook that we have inserted on our website and our Facebook Page.
 It allows Facebook to identify people with similar interests and demographics to our existing supporters and then sends them a Crisis advert.

-We also use a Facebook API which helps power ad personalisation, optimisation and measurement on Facebook so that our adverts are shown to people who are more likely to be interested in them.
+In addition to the Facebook pixel, we also utilize Facebook API which helps power ad personalisation, optimisation and measurement on Facebook so that our adverts are shown to people who are more likely to be interested in them.
 The Facebook ‘conversion’ tool then helps us measure our advert’s success – for example if a donation to Crisis is made.
 The conversion tool also helps us assess the effectiveness of our social media campaigns and ensures we spend our advertising budget to gain new supporters appropriately.

 We also measure the effectiveness of our online advertising through Shopify which shares data with Facebook when someone shops with Crisis.